SamuelKos/simple-rss/README.md

 # simple-rss
 Simple RSS Reader with GUI.
 Tested to work with Debian Buster and Bullseye.
-* Update: dumped hdpi-stuff and made shortcuts for scrollbar width adjustment and titlepage tabstop adjustment

 # Installing
 debian-packages required: python3-tk python3-venv